Convert XLTM to GIF via C#

-With Aspose.Cells for Java library, you can easily convert XLTM to GIF programmatically with a few lines of code.
-Aspose.Cells for Java is capable of building cross-platform applications with the ability to generate, modify, convert, render and print all Excel files.
-Java Excel API not only convert between spreadsheet formats, it can also render Excel files as images, PDF, HTML, ODS, CSV, SVG, JSON, WORD, PPT and more, thus making it a perfect choice to exchange documents in industry-standard formats.
-You can download its latest version directly from Maven and install it within your Maven-based project by adding the following configurations to the pom.xml.
+With Aspose.Cells for .NET library, you can easily convert XLTM to GIF programmatically with a few lines of code.
+Aspose.Cells for .NET is capable of building cross-platform applications with the ability to generate, modify, convert, render and print all Excel files. .NET Excel API not only convert between spreadsheet formats, it can also render Excel files as images, PDF, HTML, ODS, CSV, SVG, JSON, WORD, PPT and more, thus making it a perfect choice to exchange documents in industry-standard formats.
+Open NuGet package manager, search for Aspose.Cells and install.
+You may also use the following command from the Package Manager Console.

-How to Convert XLTM to GIF via Java
+How to Convert XLTM to GIF via C#

-Java developers can easily convert XLTM file to GIF in just a few lines of code.
+.NET developers can easily load & convert XLTM files to GIF in just a few lines of code.

 XLTM What is XLTM File Format